The page for smartphones is this place

 Priority sectors Transition risks : 1.5℃ Scenario Physical risks : 4℃ Scenario

-Real estate / Construction Risk remains low based on an assumption that an increase in costs attributable to the need to lower energy consumption intensity will be offset by growing revenue backed by rising demand for net-zero energy buildings (ZEB) in 2040.
-Risk becomes constantly high from 2030 onward based on an assumption that monetary damage arising from flooding will increase approximately 20%.
+Real estate development / Construction Risk remains low based on an assumption that an increase in costs attributable to the need to lower energy consumption intensity will be offset by growing revenue backed by rising demand for net-zero energy buildings (ZEB) in 2040 Risk becomes constantly high from 2030 onward based on an assumption that monetary damage arising from flooding will increase approximately 20%

 In-Depth Quantitative Analysis of Climate Change Scenarios